code-on-sunday/buildr.studio/stories.md

 ## Story 27:

 When starting to drag content from file explorer, the selected paths should exclude files or folders that are descendants of any selected folders.

+## Story 28:

+A function that accepts the content of a Git ignore file and a path, return true if the path matches one of rules in the Git ignore content.

+Remember that Git ignore supports a wide range of rules.
+A simple check (e.g. filepath.contain(rule)) is not enough.
+An external package to handle that still hasn't existed yet.

+Add some test cases to cover all possible cases.